French77/doc-installation-guide/docs/efi.rst

     :width: 500px
     :align: center

-In the example above, we can see three boot options:
+In the screenshot above, there are three boot options:

 * ``ubuntu`` at ``0000``
 * ``linuxmint`` at ``0001``